TeachBooks/systems-engineering-design/book/chapters/chapter_3_1.md

   <p>'The Treachery of Images' by René Magritte</p>
 </div>

-The painting above shows an image of a pipe painted by Magritte.
+The image above is of a pipe painted by Magritte.
 Below it, Magritte painted, "Ceci n'est pas une pipe", French for "This is not a pipe".

 > The famous pipe.
 How people reproached me for it!
 And yet, could you stuff my pipe?
 No, it's just a representation, is it not?
 So if I had written on my picture "This is a pipe", I'd have been lying!